 As detailed below, DePauw Computer Science graduates pursue careers with companies that provide hardware, software or services for use in business, education, science, government, entertainment and research.
 Students may also choose to attend graduate school to further their study.

-Recent Computer Science graduates work at dozens of companies including Amazon, Google, DyKnow, Microsoft, etc.
+Recent Computer Science graduates work at dozens of companies including Amazon, Google, Apple, Microsoft, etc.